zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

        Possible values: ``first`` ``recurring``

-       .. warning:: Using PayPal Recurring is only possible if PayPal has activated this feature on your merchant-account.
+       .. warning:: Using recurring payments with PayPal is only possible if PayPal has activated Reference Transactions on your merchant account.
+Check if you account is eligible via our :doc:`Methods API </reference/v1/methods-api/list-methods>`.
+Make sure to set the ``recurringType`` parameter to ``first``.
+Your account is eligible if you get PayPal as method returned.

    * - ``customerId``